Combodo/iTop/readme.txt

-Vincenzo Todisco for his contribution to the enhancement of the webservices Stephan Rickauer, Tobias Glemser and Sabri Saleh for their consulting about iTop security Claudio Cesar Sanchez Tejeda for his contribution to bug fixes on the export and data synchronization
+Vincenzo Todisco for his contribution to the enhancement of the webservices Stephan Rickauer, Tobias Glemser and Sabri Saleh for their consulting about iTop security Claudio Cesar Sanchez Tejeda for his contribution to bug fixes on the export and data synchronization Bruno Cornec for his support and contribution to the Linux packaging of iTop

 2. INSTALLATION
    ============